PreSales & Sales Career Coaching

 An SE's day is a mix of technical demonstrations, customer consultations, and internal collaboration.
 Here's an overview of what a typical day might look like:

-- Continuous learning: To maintain their technical expertise, SEs must stay current with industry trends, emerging technologies, and updates to their company's product offerings.
+• Continuous learning: To maintain their technical expertise, SEs should stay current with industry trends, emerging technologies, and updates to their company's product offerings.
 They often attend training sessions, webinars, and industry conferences to expand their knowledge.

 SE Compensation